Holland Island: Geology and ecology

-Most of the remaining land on the island is now marsh, but most of the time the entire island is underwater.
-Many birds, including terns, herons, songbirds, and brown pelicans used to be found on the island.
+Most of the remaining land on the island is now marsh.
+Many birds, including terns, herons, songbirds, and pelicans, used to be found on the island.
 A survey in 1995 counted 609 nesting pairs in a heron rookery on the island.
 Hurricane Isabel, a tropical storm by the time it reached Maryland in September 2003, destroyed 60 percent of the trees that previously served the rookery.